How Factoring Can Help You Maintain Healthy Relationships with Your Suppliers

 Invoice Factoring Turns Your Accounts Receivables into Cash

 Think of receivable factoring as an accelerated solution to your cash flow problems.
-When you work with a third party known as a factoring company, you can get a cash advance on your unpaid invoices.
+When you work with a third party known as an invoice factoring company, you can get a cash advance on your unpaid invoices.

 Let’s say, for example, you need immediate cash for expenses like inventory or payroll.
 You simply take one or more outstanding invoices and submit them to the factoring company.
 They then give you a percentage of the invoice amount upfront, which you can spend however you wish, and they handle the payment collection for you.
 When your client pays, the factoring company sends you any remaining money owed minus a nominal factor’s fee.